biodati/studio_help/docs/sections/knowledge/a_walk_through_the_curation_interface-_adding_knowledge.md

 ![[curation12.jpg]]

-For more on Validation, see: [[Assertion Validation]].
+For more on validation, see: [[Assertion Validation]].
 If you need to edit an assertion or annotation, simply click on the field in the assertion (or annotation) that needs to be edited, and type.
 The completion engine will help.
 See also: [[Editing Assertions]].

 If you wish to add your new nanopub to a collection, you will need to edit the Metadata.
 Click on the collections box (1).
 Click Edit(2).
 Type in the collection name in the value field (3).
 Collections are always a "list of strings", even if the nanopub is only added to a single collection.
 The nanopub can be added to multiple collections by entering multiple names, separated by commas.
-Click Create/Update (4).  for more details, see: [[Collections-Adding and editing Metadata]]
+Click Create/Update (4).
+For more details, see: [[Collections-Adding and editing Metadata]]

 ![[knowledge_27.png]]

 Finally you can go back to the top of your completed nanopub and use the drop down menu to update the status.
-The nanopub will save automatically.
+The nanopub will save automatically when the status is changed.
 Please see [[NanoPub Statuses and What They Mean]]

 ![[knowledge_28.png]]